sebaram/multi_display_artworks/README.md

 - [ ] Add auto-refresh on wall page(toggle by parameter?)
 - [ ] AR walking(now we are using joystick)
 - [ ] Save user position/rotation tracking information
+- [ ] Automatic screen size fitting
-- [ ] MongoDB to use abstract class to fetch wallelements
+- [ ] MongoDB to use abstract class to fetch wall elements

 ### Notweb